Yegor-men/tracetorch/README.md

 `DRLIB`, `SRLIB`, `DSRLIB`, `LIT`, `DLIT`, `SLIT`, `RLIT`, `DSLIT`, `DRLIT`, `SRLIT`, `DSRLIT`, `LITS`, `DLITS`, `SLITS`, `RLITS`, `DSLITS`, `DRLITS`, `SRLITS`, `DSRLITS`.

-Additionally, both `tt.rnn` and `tt.snn` layers handle some extra boilerplate with parameter initialization and hidden state management, all thanks to the `tt.Layer` superclass and the downstream RNN and SNN variants of it (`tt.rnn.Layer` and `tt.snn.Layer`):
+Additionally, all the layers handle some extra boilerplate with parameter initialization and hidden state management, all thanks to the `tt.Layer` superclass and the downstream SNN, RNN and SSM variants of it (`tt.snn.Layer`, `tt.rnn.Layer`, `tt.ssm.Layer`):

 - Rank-based parameter scoping for a per-layer (scalar) or per-neuron (vector) parameters, defaulting to per-neuron.
 - Initialize parameters via a float value or your own desired tensor.